wikindx/wikindx/website/web/src/content/contributing/translations.md

-To update the POT files on Transifex, copy the files to the `/home/project-web/wikindx/htdocs/transifex/pot` directory on the SF Wikindx Website FTP folder.
+To update the POT files on Transifex, copy the files to the `/home/project-web/wikindx/htdocs/transifex/pot` directory on the SF WIKINDX Website FTP folder.
 Transifex update the resources (twice a day) from these files.
 You can force the update by hand but put the POT file online before.